Programming-Club-IAU/Level-2.2/README.md

 ## Project Overview

 In this project, you will be building a Hangman Game!
 You will prompt the user to predict a letter to guess a random word.
-The user will have only a limited guesses.
+The user will have only a limited guess.

 ### Requirements

 - Your output must look like this:
   - ![Alt text](/images/code2.png)
-  Failed to guess the word
+  - Failed to guess the word
   - ![Alt text](/images/code1.png)
-  Successfull
+  - Successfull
   - ![Alt text](/images/code.png)
 - All operations should be performed within the CLI.
 - The code should use a seperate function called 'guess.dart' (All requirements of this function are within the provided code)